Netsend/PerspectiveDB/browser/README.md

 # Usage example

-Track changes to all object stores in "MyDB" and sync with the server at wss://example.com.
+Track changes to all object stores in "MyDB" and sync with the WebSocket server at example.com.

-First include browser/build/persdb.js in your project: example.html:
+Include [browser/build/persdb.js](https://raw.githubusercontent.com/Netsend/persdb/master/browser/build/persdb.js) in your html file:
 ```html
 <!DOCTYPE html>
 <html>